Skip to content

 • Check the inspector for enabled rules in the list

-• Enabled rules will show a checkmark or badge in the Rule Editor
+• Enabled rules will show up in the Rule List

 Rule Execution Order